Law of the European Union: References and remedies

 Litigation often begins and is resolved by member state courts.
 They interpret and apply EU law, and award remedies of compensation and restitution (remedying loss or stripping gains), injunctions and specific performance (making somebody stop or do something).
 If, however, the position in EU law appears unclear, member state courts can refer questions to the Court of Justice for a "preliminary ruling" on EU law's proper interpretation.
 TFEU article 267 says court "may" refer "if it considers" this "is necessary to enable it to give judgment", and "shall bring the matter before the Court" if there is no possibility for further appeal and remedy.
 Any "court or tribunal of a Member State" can refer.
 This is widely interpreted.
-It obviously includes bodies like the UK Supreme Court, a High Court, or an Employment Tribunal.
+It obviously (until Brexit) included bodies like the UK Supreme Court, a High Court, or an Employment Tribunal.
 In Vaassen v Beambtenfonds Mijnbedrijf the Court of Justice also held that a mining worker pension arbitration tribunal could make a reference.
 By contrast, and oddly, in Miles v European Schools the Court of Justice held that a Complaints Board of European Schools, set up under the international agreement, the European Schools Convention, could not refer because though it was a court, it was not "of a member state" (even though all member states had signed that Convention).

 Courts around the EU, like the Federal Administrative Court of Germany, may refer questions of interpretation to the Court of Justice at any time.
 Some member states are more active than others in doing so.